AnujCMD/doctor-patient-queue/README.md

 # doctor-patient-queue
-A maven project based on Spring Boot, Thymleaf, Bootstrap and MySQL
+A maven project based on Spring Boot, Thymleaf, Bootstrap and MySQL.
+NOTE: Switch to master branch